-Measure G
+Measure E

-Proceeds of a one cent transactions and use tax (Measure G) that is imposed on certain sales in the City through 2030 to support enhanced City services are not pledged as security for the Bonds.
-However, Measure G proceeds are available to pay Rent under the Project Lease, and the City currently expects to pay all or a portion of Rent under the Project Lease through 2030 from Measure G proceeds.
-Notwithstanding the foregoing, the City makes no assurances regarding the amount of Measure G revenues or the availability of Measure G revenues to pay Rent under the Project Lease.
-See the caption "CITY FINANCIAL INFORMATION-Measure G Taxes."
+Proceeds of a one-half cent transactions and use tax (Measure E) that is imposed on certain sales in the City to support enhanced City services are not pledged as security for the Bonds.
+However, Measure E proceeds are available to pay Rent under the Project Lease, and the City currently expects to pay all or a portion of Rent under the Project Lease through 2048 from Measure E proceeds.
+Measure E does not have a termination date.
+Notwithstanding the foregoing, the City makes no assurances regarding the amount of Measure E revenues or the availability of Measure E revenues to pay Rent under the Project Lease.
+See the caption "CITY FINANCIAL INFORMATION-Measure E Taxes."

-No Reserve Fund
+Reserve Fund